pombredanne/dedupe-1/README.md

 Dedupe
 ======
-Note:  Core is currently a work in progress.
+Note:  Code is currently a work in progress.

 Python-based tool to detect deduplication candidates for inline dedupe.
 Includes support both whole-file and sub-block use-cases.